HenrYxZ/sombra/README.md

 And Python modules
 - numpy
 - pillow
+- progress

 You can install python modules, for example, by running:
-`python -m pip install numpy pillow`
+`python -m pip install numpy pillow progress`

 Developed by Jesús Henríquez